 To reiterate, Pre-ETS are only those services and activities listed in section 113 of the Act, as amended by WIOA, and Federal regulation (34 CFR § 361.48(a)).
-Only these listed services and activities can be paid for with the funds reserved under section 110(d)(1).
+Only these listed services and activities, as well as those VR services needed for eligible students with approved IPEs to participate in and benefit from Pre-ETS, can be paid for with the funds reserved under section 110(d)(1).
 DARS' written processes and procedures to track the costs associated with the required, coordination and authorized activities can be located in the Fiscal Policies and Procedures section on the DSA Fiscal Services site.